Augists/jdd/README.rst

     public int toZero(int bdd) {}

 where the first one returns the minimum assignment of the BDD.
 It is required by `JavaNDD <https://github.com/LZC-xjtu/network-decision-diagram>`_ (will be public later).
-The second `toZero` method is used in bdd vector.
+The second `toZero` method is used in bdd vector, required by SRE.

 JDD Description
 ---------